FawazMulla/Portfolio/images/README.md

    - Use descriptive filenames

 2. **Add to this directory**:
-   - Copy your profile photo as `profile-photo.jpg`
+   - Copy your profile photo as `profile-photo.webp`
    - Copy your hackathon photo as `hackathon-win.jpg`

 3. **Alternative formats**: